-The region is very spread out on more than 120 kilometers with more than 14.000 routes.
-The stones in Frankenjura look like high mushrooms, and they are hidden in the woods which gives you perfect shade for most of the climbing here.
+The climbing region is spread out on more than 120 kilometers with more than 14.000 routes.
+The stones look like high mushrooms, hidden in the woods, divided with little rivers in the valleys, making the landscape amazing.

 join us for only one day or up to 10 days

 5 climbers (2 minimum)

 Climbing for young and adults with confidence leading from 6a, for everyone who wants to climb a lot and push themselves to a higher level.
 Get more confidence and improve their climbing for those who want to have fun and learn something new from the best coaches.

 For more info, don't hesitate to get in touch with us.